 A study comparing the weight loss over two years between low-fat, low-carb, and Mediterranean diets demonstrated that all diets produce short-term weight loss, with low-carb producing the most.

 At the two-year mark, the low-carb group had maintained weight loss significantly more than the low-fat group.

 - Low-carb diets may lead to weight loss as protein and fat are more filling, leaving you satisfied for longer.

 - Low-carb diets also reduce the amount of insulin in your body, resulting in less fat storage.

-This suggests that lowering carb intake and replacing with increased protein and fat will not increase risk of CVD as previously thought.
+This suggests that lowering carb intake and replacing it with increased protein and fat will not increase the risk of CVD as previously thought.

-It’s essential to remember that this was an observational study, so we cannot draw solid conclusions from it.
-However, this study does make the previously held belief that increased fat intake leads to increased mortality much less likely.
+It’s essential to remember that this was an observational study, so we cannot draw causal conclusions from it.
+However, this study makes the belief that increased fat intake leads to increased mortality much less likely.